MarcialRosales/task-demo/README.md

 ```

 Step 3 - Deploy *Data Flow Server* to *Cloud Foundry*

 Before we deploy the SCDF server we need to provision the `task-repository` service, i.e. the database we want to use to track the tasks.
-If we open the `manifest.yml` (src/resources/manifest.yml) we will see that it needs it:
+This is the `manifest.yml` (src/resources/manifest.yml) we will use to push the app:
 ```
 ---
 applications: